Savannah Shamrocks RFC: 2013–present

-In 2018 the Savannah Shamrocks would finish their men's season going in 11–1 in Georgia Rugby Union (GRU) and for the 5th straight year appear in the GRU Championship game losing a heartbreaker in overtime to Augusta.
-The Savannah Shamrocks also went 3–0 in the St. Patrick's Day Tournament capturing the Division 2 Championship.
-Savannah went through the regular season without losing a match going 10–0.
+In 2018 the Savannah Shamrocks went 11–1 in Georgia Rugby Union (GRU) and for the 5th straight year appeared in the GRU Championship game, losing a heartbreaker in overtime to Augusta.
+The Savannah Shamrocks also went 3–0 in the St. Patrick's Day Tournament, capturing the Division 2 Championship.
+Savannah went 10–0 in the regular season.
 The semi-final was a rematch of one of their closest regular season contests with the Atlanta Renegades.
-Savannah was able to outlast the Renegades in overtime setting up a GRU Championship game with Augusta.
-Unfortunately, Savannah would fall in overtime of to Augusta in the championship match.
-Savannah has now appears in five straight GRU Championship matches, winning three of those contests.
-Savannah was able to bolster their roster with a lot of young talent and is hoping to retain many of this year's players as they look forward to regain the GRU Championship in 2019.
+Savannah outlasted the Renegades in overtime setting up a GRU Championship game with Augusta.
+Savannah fell in overtime to Augusta in the championship match.

-The 2019 season started off with Matthew Midgett moving from player-coach to the team's official head coach and promoting Liam Globensky to the team's captain.
-Several new players joined the club throughout the season and would help bolster the club's depth as they returned to form by going undefeated in the regular season (5-0) and defeating the Augusta Maddogs in a rematch of the 2018 GRU Championship game by a score of 54–12.
-During the club's regular season, Savannah also played in the Premier Division of the St. Patrick's Day Tournament and faced off with three Division 1 clubs and came out 2–1 with wins over Cincinnati and Columbus, while dropping a close match to Detroit, coming away with a 4th-place finish in the Tournament.
+In 2019, Matthew Midgett moved from player-coach to the team's head coach and promoted Liam Globensky to team captain.
+Several new players joined the club throughout the season and helped bolster the club's depth as they returned to form by going undefeated in the regular season (5–0) and defeating the Augusta Maddogs in a rematch of the 2018 GRU Championship game by a score of 54–12.
+During the regular season, Savannah also played in the Premier Division of the St. Patrick's Day Tournament and faced off with three Division 1 clubs and came out 2–1 with wins over Cincinnati and Columbus, while dropping a close match to Detroit, coming away with a 4th-place finish in the Tournament.
 For the first time in club history the Savannah Shamrocks hosted the South Regional Tournament for competition in Men's Division 2 & 3 as well as Women's Division 2 rugby.
-The Shamrocks were able to take advantage of that home field advantage by defeating the Palm Beach Panthers in the South Semi-Finals by a score of 17–3.
-The following day Savannah was able to defeat the Asheville Iguanas 26-10 claiming the South Championship and returning to the National Elite 8 for the third time in six years.
-The Shamrocks season would unfortunately come to an end against a tough Grand Rapids (MI) team by a score of 21–29.
-The consolation game would not go Savannah's way either as they faced off against the 2018 National Runner-Up, Long Island, and were defeated to close the season with a 9–2 record and a #7 finish in Division 3 of the United States.
-Of note during the season, Liam Globensky would break the club's single season scoring record by tallying 139 points.
+The Shamrocks took advantage of the home-field advantage by defeating the Palm Beach Panthers in the South Semi-Finals by a score of 17–3.
+The following day Savannah beat the Asheville Iguanas 26–10 to claim the South Championship and return to the National Elite 8 for the third time in six years.
+The Shamrocks season ended against a tough Grand Rapids (MI) team by a score of 21–29.
+In the consolation game, Savannah faced off against the 2018 National Runner-Up, Long Island, and were defeated to close the season with a 9–2 record and a #7 finish in Division 3 of the United States.
+Of note during the season, Liam Globensky would break the club's single-season scoring record by tallying 139 points.